stevencurtis/SwiftCoding/LeetCode/Contests/194/README.md

 You could of course rewrite this as a recursive function.

 ## 1487.
 Making File Names Unique
-Given an array of strings called `names` posessing size n there will be n unique `names`.
+Given an array of strings called `names` possessing size n there will be n unique `names`.

 To ensure that each unique name is unique where there is a collision `(k)` is appended to the name of the file, using the smallest possible integer `k` to ensure that the solution is unique.